 - 20. Purchase portion control size snacks.

 Full disclosure: The links in this post are from Amazon.
-And I receive an affiliate fee if you wish to click through and buy the item on their site.
+If you click through and buy the item on their site, I receive an affiliate fee.
 There is no additional cost to you.
 Enjoy.

 1. Use freestanding cabinet shelves.